Biden waiving ethanol rule in bid to lower gasoline prices

 Most gasoline sold in the U.S. is blended with 10% ethanol.
 The Environmental Protection Agency will issue an emergency waiver to allow widespread sale of 15% ethanol blend that is usually prohibited between June 1 and Sept.
 15 because of concerns that it adds to smog in high temperatures.

 Senior Biden administration officials said the move will save drivers an average of 10 cents per gallon at 2,300 gas stations.
-Industry groups say most of those stations are in the Midwest and the South, including Texas.
+Those stations are mostly in the Midwest and the South, including Texas, according to industry groups.

+Administration officials said the EPA has begun analyzing the “emergency” step of allowing more E15 gasoline sales for the summer and determined it is not likely to have significant on-the-ground air quality impacts.
+That’s despite some environmentalists long arguing that more ethanol in gas increases pollution.

 Biden is to announce the move at a biofuel company in Menlo, west of Des Moines.
 Iowa is the country’s largest producer of corn, key to producing ethanol.